 This upscale boutique hotel has a quiet, elegant vibe

+The Garden Court exudes a refined vibe from the minute guests walk into the small lobby.
+Outfitted in neutral tones -- with attractive touches such as local photography, fresh flowers, and a fireplace -- the lobby feels like it's part of an elegant home rather than a business-friendly hotel.
 But make no mistake -- this certainly is a business-friendly hotel.
 Garden Court's main customers are business travelers, due to its downtown Palo Alto location and business-oriented amenities.
-Though the weekly wine reception, quaint courtyard, and gorgeous rooms make it well-suited for couples as well.
-Leisure travelers will likely appreciate the hotel's address: It's on a quaint, tree-lined, just off of downtown's University Avenue and within walking distance of restaurants, shops, and spas.
-Children are welcome -- the hotel offers tots welcome gifts and the restaurant features a kids menu -- but the elegant (read: quiet) vibe and lack of a pool may turn some families off.
+But the hotel's weekly wine reception, quaint courtyard, and gorgeous rooms make it well-suited for couples as well.
+Leisure travelers will likely appreciate the hotel's address: It's on a quaint, tree-lined street, just off of downtown's University Avenue and within walking distance of restaurants, shops, and spas.
+Children are welcome -- the hotel offers tots welcome gifts and the restaurant features a kids' menu -- but the elegant (read: quiet) vibe and lack of a pool may turn some families off.
 The nearby Four Seasons, Creekside Inn, Rosewood Sand Hill, and Stanford Terrace Inn all have pools.

 In Downtown Palo Alto just off of University Ave, lined with restaurants and several businesses